hieulel/CUPID/README.md

 The structure of cupid is discussed vastly in this document.
 This document focus on how the code works, and provide some tips and trick for CUPID.

 ### Subroutine
-Please refer to [this link](../subroutines/subroutine.md) for the subroutine structure and manual.
+Please refer to [this link](Documentation/subroutines/subroutine.md) for the subroutine structure and manual.

+The full structure of these subroutine can be refer to this [link](Documentation/images/cupid_sql.png)
 ### Outline code structure
 #### Layers
 CUPID divides its layers into four layers: